CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

    - Execute "python3 Doorcam.py" (you may have to use "python Doorcam.py")
      - Let the program capture your face (you will see this being reported in the new "video" window that pops up)
      - Wait for the file to be saved (in the terminal, you will see a message saying when this has been done)
-     - Stop the program
+     - Press "q" when the focus is on the video window.
+This will stop the program
    - Execute "python3 amend_pics.py"
-     - The program will go through each image, display it in a popup window, and the terminal will prompt you to enter a new name for the image
+     - The program will go through each image, display it in a popup window, and the terminal will prompt you to enter a new name for the image, or if you want to delete it
-     - Enter a name for the image and press enter e.g. if it was you, enter your name
+     - If you want, enter a name for the image and press enter e.g. if the image is you, enter your name and press enter
      - When all captured images have been processed, the program will store the changes to the db file, and exit processing
    - Wait 5 mins and then execute "python3 Doorcam.py" for the 2nd time (N.B. you have to wait 5 mins for a timeout in the program to expire)
      - When the program recognises you. it will now speak and say "Hi xxxx, Nice to see you" where xxxx is the name you assigned to the image.
 N.B.
-It will only say it on "new visits" - look in the code to understand how the timing works for this
+It will only say it if you haven't been seen for a while (5 mins) - look in the code to understand how the timing works for this